jlongster/unwinder/README.md

 console.log(foo()); // -> 5
 ```

+See [this post](http://jlongster.com/Exploring-Continuations-Resumable-Exceptions) for more interesting examples, including resumable exceptions.

 ## Machine API

 At the bottom of the generated file, you will see where the program is